Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 “Walk me home, I’m not too far?” she asked.

-He nodded, and they stepped off the curb into the kind of night that makes new decisions feel right.
+They stepped off the curb into the kind of damp night that made bad ideas feel reasonable.

-They walked the first block in unified peace, humming with old rhythm.
-The rain left the air soft, streetlights flickering in puddles.
+By the first block, an old, easy rhythm had returned.
 Every few steps she brushed his arm without meaning to, and every time he pretended not to notice.

 “Feels smaller,” he said.

-“That’s because you got bigger,” Amelia said.
-“Or maybe we don’t look at it long enough to appreciate it.”
+“That’s because you changed,” Amelia said.
+“Or maybe you don’t look at it long enough to appreciate it.”

 He laughed quietly.
 “You always say things that sound like poetry until they start to hurt.”

 “Comes from living I guess.”
 She balanced on a curb line, shoes dangling from her fingers.
-“So tell me, SilverTongue, what’s it like being the evolved version of the guy who used to sign up for case studies to flirt?”
+“So tell me, SilverTongue, what’s it like being the evolved version of the guy who used to sign up for classes just to flirt and coast?”

 He smiled, half-embarrassed.
 “Less charming, more billable.”